smpleader/manual-by-js/README.md

 - ~~Add milestone to the top ( sprint, version)~~
 - Support multilanguage
 - Define elements of a content ( id of html tags, require: sidebarMenu & mainLayout )
+- ~~ Support page parts so the content can be edited easier and share part of content ~~

 ## Log

+### 0.1.5
+- Support page parts so the content can be edited easier and share part of content

 ### 0.1.4
 - Support milestones menu ( sprint, version )